T. James Tumulty: State Assembly

 Tumulty served in the New Jersey General Assembly from 1944 to 1952, serving as minority leader in 1951.
 He was assistant corporation counsel for Jersey City from 1943 to 1954, was a delegate to the 1952 Democratic National Convention, and was secretary to the mayor of Jersey City in 1952 and 1953.
 Famous as a storyteller and also for his 300-pound frame, Tumulty described his time in the army as "I went in as a private and came out as a platoon."

 Congress

 Tumulty was elected as a Democrat to the Eighty-fourth Congress, serving in office from January 3, 1955 – January 3, 1957, and was an unsuccessful candidate for reelection to the Eighty-fifth Congress.

-Later career and death
+Later career

 After leaving Congress, he was special counsel Urban Renewal for Jersey City in 1957, deputy mayor of Jersey City 1958-1960 and resumed the practice of law.
 He was a judge of the Superior Court of New Jersey from 1967 to 1972.

+Death and burial

 Tumulty was a resident of Jersey City until his death there on November 23, 1981. he was interred at Holy Name Cemetery in Jersey City.